rockthethird/Bible-Study/Diagram Practice.md

-29b         [but] nourishes and cherishes it,                                               contrast 29a 29c                 just as Christ also does the church,                                    comparison 29b 30                      because we are members of His body.                                 causal 29c 31a     For this reason a man shall leave his father and mother                             parallel 28ab 31b     and shall be joined to his wife,                                                    parallel 31a 31c     and the two shall become one flesh.                                                 parallel 31b 32a         This mystery is great;                                                          explanatory 31abc
+29b         [but] nourishes and cherishes it,                                               contrast 29a 29c                 just as Christ also does the church,                                    comparison 29b 30                      because we are members of His body.                                 causal 29c 31a     For this reason a man shall leave his father and mother (i.e. Genesis 2:23)         parallel 28ab 31b     and shall be joined to his wife,                                                    parallel 31a 31c     and the two shall become one flesh.                                                 parallel 31b 32a         This mystery is great;                                                          explanatory 31abc